 When you start to do well, don’t relax.
 Innovate!

-Thanks very much for the interview, Have you any plans (personal or business) that you can share with us about your future plans / goals / lifetime goals?
+16) Do you have you any plans (personal or business) that you can share with us?

 Sure.
 We are always doing a lot of new things.
 This year, we’re starting in Japan, Israel and Sweden for recruiting volunteers and in Tanzania and Fiji as destinations.
 We’ve opened a community centre in Sri Lanka, a mobile clinic in Mongolia, a human rights centre in Cape Town – and lots of other things.
 We keep innovating.
 This afternoon, we’re working on our new online magazine here in India..